ShubhamKrSingh21/movingcar/README.md

 For more information about providing guidelines for your project, see "Adding a code of conduct to your project" and "Setting up your project for healthy contributions."

-A README is often the first item a visitor will see when visiting your repository.
+A ok readme file the first item a visitor will see when visiting your repository.
 README files typically include information on:

 What the project does
 Why the project is useful